SagaeHaruki/3D-GameScripts/README.md

 <h1>Current Changes: [January 14, 2024]</h1>

-> What's New?: "Scriptabled Objects added"
+> What's New?: "Re-Coding / Code Cleanup"
-- Everything will be re-coded
-- Inventory will be re-coded
+- Every Code will be redo